u9g/homescripts/README.md

 <i>Note: You can force SSL by setting required and not adding the HTTP URL, however some players which do not support HTTPS (e.g: Roku, Playstations, some SmartTVs) will no longer function.
 I only use SSL is my config and as I do not open up HTTP traffic. </i>

-Optional Requirements
+### Stopping Local Access

-### UFW or other firewall:
+UFW or other firewall:

-Deny port 32400 externally (Plex still pings over 32400, some clients may use 32400 by mistake despite 443 and 80 being set).
+- Deny port 32400 externally (Plex still pings over 32400, some clients may use 32400 by mistake despite 443 and 80 being set).

 <i>Note adding allowLocalhostOnly="1" to your Preferences.xml, will make Plex only listen on the localhost, achieving the same thing as using a firewall and this is what I use in my configuration.</i>